MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

       - `LiteralLifting`: The two inlinings at the beginning could be reused.
 (But those are already copy-pasted ~5 times, so they should rather be factored out into a function, and then they could be called when processing a new enum variant for window functions.)
       - …

-**LIR**
+#### LIR

-1. We could add a dedicated LIR `Plan` enum variant, because window functions will have a pretty specific rendering (Prefix Sum) that’s distinct from all other operators, and LIR is supposed to be a close representation of what we are about to render.
+1. We could add a dedicated LIR `Plan` enum variant.
+This sounds like the right approach to me, because window functions will have a pretty specific rendering (Prefix Sum) that’s distinct from all other operators, and LIR is supposed to be a close representation of what we are about to render.
 2. (We can pretty much rule out hiding them in scalar expressions at this point, because scalar expressions get absorbed into operators in all kinds of ways, and we don't want to separately handle window functions all over the place.)
 3. Another option is to model it as a variant of `Reduce`.
     - But I don’t see any advantage of this over an own enum variant.
 I don’t see any code reuse possibility between the existing `Reduce` rendering and the rendering of window functions by Prefix Sum.